shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-billing-report.md

 ---
 title: Microsoft Monetize - Selling Billing Report
-description: In this page learn how to understand your invoice. ms.date: 10/28/2023
+description: In this page, learn to analyze your invoice. ms.date: 10/28/2023
 ---